Telemarketing Violations of Consumer Protection Laws

 Directing all telemarketers to maintain their own “do-not-call” list of consumers, based on consumers’ requests not to be called, and to honor these requests for at least five years.

-Consumers could sue telemarketers who violated the TCPA for their actual damages or $1,500, whichever was larger.
+Consumers may sue telemarketers who violate the TCPA for their actual damages or $1,500, whichever was larger.